-From a relatively short and easily accessible hike, the Muller Hut route climbs to the top of the Sealy Range and overlooks one of the most incredible alpine areas in New Zealand.
+From a relatively short and accessible hike, the Mueller Hut route climbs to the top of the Sealy Range and overlooks one of the most incredible alpine areas in New Zealand, including what I believe to be the best views of Mount Cook you’ll get.

 In this guide, I’ll aim to answer all of your questions and help you to prepare to tackle the hike, with options to stay in the hut and reveal how I camped here for free (legally).

-Everything You Need to Know About the Hiking the Mueller Hut Route
+What You Need to Know About the Mueller Hut Route

 - Hike Distance & Duration 10.4 km return in 5.5 - 8 hours (usually overnight)